KevinBatdorf/tailwind-custom-cdn/README.md

 A simple, automated tool for creating custom Tailwind CSS builds for CDN access.
 Use this for development when you don't want to deal with setting up a builder right away.

+> ⚠ It's required to fork this repo.

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/KevinBatdorf/tailwind-custom-cdn?label=version&style=flat-square)

 ## How it works
+1. Fork this repo
-1. Submit a Pull Request with a single, standard Tailwind CSS config file placed inside the `configs/` directory.
+1. Commit to master a single, standard Tailwind CSS config file placed inside the `configs/` directory.
-2. If all goes well, The Pull Request will automatically merge into master, and a release will be created.
+1. If you only commit a single file, the repo will compile that one config.
+If you commit multiple files, then the entire config folder will be rebuilt (useful also for when dependabot commits are made to update tailwind)
-3. That's it!
+1. That's it!

-> Shy to make a Pull Request?
-That's understandable!
-Check out the FAQs for how to run this on your own.

 ## How to use
 The system will auto release on any push to master.
 After a few minutes, you should be able to use your script in the following way: